 What you can do

-For suspected epididymitis, some basic questions to ask your doctor include:
+Questions to ask your doctor

-- What tests do you recommend?
+- What kinds of tests do I need?

 - I have these other medical problems.
 How can I best treat them together?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment at any time that you don't understand something.
+In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions during your appointment.

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to talk about in-depth.
-Your doctor may ask:
+Being ready to answer them might make time to go over points you want to spend more time on.
+You might be asked:

-- Do you have pain in your lower abdomen?
+- Do you have discharge from your penis or blood in your semen?

 - Do you have pain during intercourse or when you ejaculate?

-- Do your hobbies or work involve heavy lifting?
+- Does your work or do other physical activities involve heavy lifting?

-- Have you ever had surgery in or near your urinary tract, or had surgery that required the insertion of a catheter?
+- Have you ever had surgery in or near your urinary tract, or surgery that required the insertion of a catheter?

 What you can do in the meantime

-- Fort GG.
-Epididymitis.
-In: Ferri FF.
-Ferri's Clinical Advisor 2011: Instant Diagnosis and Treatment.
-Philadelphia, Pa.: Mosby Elsevier; 2011. http://www.mdconsult.com/books/about.do?eid=4-u1.0-B978-0-323-05610-6..C2009-0-38600-6--TOP&isbn=978-0-323-05610-6&about=true&uniqId=230100505-53.
+- Ferri FF.
+Ferri's Clinical Advisor 2015: 5 Books in 1.
+Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Aug.
-15, 2011.
+4, 2014.

 - Wein AJ, et al. Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.mdconsult.com/das/book/body/208746819-6/0/1445/0.html.
+Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Aug.
-15, 2011.
+4, 2014.